david-vanderson/dvui/README.md

 }
 ```

-Each widget has it's own default options.
+Each widget has its own default options.
 These can be changed directly:
 ```zig
 gui.ButtonWidget.Defaults.background = false;
 ```